JerboaBurrow/SimpleFastOpenAtomicVisualiser/README.md

 end
 ```

+## Video

+On macOS and Windows one release exists using jo_mpeg to write mp4 files.

+On Linux two releases exist, the standalone ```sfoav``` which uses jo_mpeg for video writing, and the FFmpeg enabled version ```sfoav-ffmpeg``` which requires additional runtime dependencies (FFmpeg).
+The FFmpeg video quality is generally superior.

 ## Performance

 For a system with an intel i7-4790K, Kingston A400 SATA SSD, a GTX 1080 ti, and 16 GB available RAM.
 SFOAV is capable of rendering at least 5,000,000 static atoms at 60 frames per second with 16x MSAA and with a moveable camera.
 At this scale moving the atoms will run cause drops to 30 fps, and frame increments will cost ~5 seconds.

 Transparency sorting is on by default, if there are transparent atoms/bonds.
 This is expensive for the CPU on camera movements or atom/bond changes.
 This can be disabled with ```-noTransparencySorting```, but will render atoms/bonds out of order.

+## MIT version

+An MIT version prior to the inclusion of FFmpeg and the GPL v2 license can be found here https://github.com/JerboaBurrow/SimpleFastOpenAtomicVisualiser/releases/tag/v0-0.0.7

 ---